top of page

 Goat Milk Formula

-However, goat milk is still a form of dairy and contains similar proteins and lactose, so it is not appropriate for babies with cow’s milk protein allergy or babies who require a lactose-free formula.
+Because of this, some babies may do better with mild issues like gas or fussiness.
+However, goat milk is still dairy and contains similar proteins and lactose, so it’s not appropriate for babies with cow’s milk protein allergy or those needing a lactose-free formula.

 Lactose-Free Formula: Do You Really Need It?